justbehappy520/cs283-f24-assignments/README.md

 **Description:** The UI of the main menu screen is implemented on another scene entirely, MainMenu.unity.
 Initially, I planned to set it up as another UI screen in the Project.unity scene.
 However, I figured it wouldn't hurt to leave myself open to the possibility of adding levels should I choose to come back to this project at a later date, and it would be easier to uniformize the main menu screen in this way.

 **Script:** The MainMenu.cs script implements the behavior of the buttons on the start screen UI.
-The 'START' button starts the game
+The 'START' button starts the game, starting the player by the gate of the maze.
+The 'HOW TO' button brings up an 'Instructions' box that explains how to play the game.
+There is a 'BACK' button at the bottom of the box.
+The 'EXIT' button quits the game entirely.

 https://github.com/user-attachments/assets/3089cb88-7ec4-410f-a608-3ca6bba217c6

-**Description:**
+**Description:** The pause menu can be accessed via the square pause button in the bottom right hand corner.
+Once the button is clicked, all elements of the game will freeze, and the pause menu will appear over the current game screen.

 **Script:** The PauseMenu.cs script implements the behavior of the buttons on the pause screen UI.
+The 'RESUME' button continues the game right where the player left off.
+The 'RESTART' button restarts the game, setting the player back by the gate of the maze.
+The 'MAIN MENU' buttons sends the player back to the main menu screen.

 https://github.com/user-attachments/assets/40ace5e5-419a-4add-99da-f9187dcbe580

-**Description:**
+**Description:** When the player successfully collects the key and makes it back to the gate, a collider on an invisible box right in front of the gate will trigger the congratulations screen.
+The screen congratulates the player with short message and offers two buttons: 'RESTART' and 'MAIN MENU'.

 **Script:** The YayEndMenu.cs script implements the behavior of the buttons on the good-ending game over screen UI.
+The 'RESTART' button restarts the game, setting the player back by the gate of the maze.
+The 'MAIN MENU' buttons sends the player back to the main menu screen.

-**Description:**
+**Description:** When the player loses all three lives at the hands of the bear, this triggers the game over screen.
+The screen consoles the player with a short message and offers two buttons: 'RESTART' and 'MAIN MENU'.

 **Script:** The NayEndMenu.cs script implements the behavior of the buttons on the bad-ending game over screen UI.
+The 'RESTART' button restarts the game, setting the player back by the gate of the maze.
+The 'MAIN MENU' buttons sends the player back to the main menu screen.

 ### Notes